 Vegan Hot Cocoa Bombs

 Vegan and non-vegan hot cocoa bombs are made the same.
 Just substitute vegan ingredients for the candy melts and marshmallows, and you’re good to go.
-My favorite vegan ingredients for making hot cocoa bombs are:
+My favorite vegan ingredients for making hot cocoa bombs are (paid links):

 If you have a favorite vegan chocolate and/or marshmallow brand, you can use that.
 Just keep in mind that you’ll want to temper the chocolate (or use a really thick coating when you’re molding it).
 It’s not impossible, just a little more time consuming.